Phitsanulok

 Getting There

 Phitsanulok’s location on the main Bangkok-Chiang Mai route makes it easily accessible by multiple transport options.
-Regular trains connect the city to Bangkok (about 5-6 hours) and continue north to Chiang Mai, making it perfect for breaking up the long journey between Thailand’s two main cities.
+Regular trains connect the city to Bangkok (about 4–6 hours depending on service; the fastest express takes around 4 hours 20 minutes) and continue north to Chiang Mai, making it perfect for breaking up the long journey between Thailand’s two main cities.
 Buses run frequently from both directions and offer a faster alternative to trains.

 The city has a small airport with limited domestic flights, mainly from Bangkok, though most travelers arrive overland.
 If you’re coming specifically for retreat experiences, many centers can arrange pickup from the train station or bus terminal.
 The central location means you can easily continue your journey north or south after completing your spiritual program.